Panmoni/yapbay/docs/trade-checklist.md

 A step-by-step checklist for ensuring a trade completes successfully in YapBay.

+## What Works

+- trade creation
+- statuses are right, create escrow button appears for seller.
+- deadline countdown and auto cancel for escrow payment works.
+  -post cancellation statuses are right
+  - trade cancellations table is working

 ## Pre-Trade Setup ✅

 - [ ] Buyer and seller accounts exist and are loaded in the UI